Deadline: December 1, 2021

 - High energy density matter (Siegfried Glenzer)

-- Material and condensed matter science (Tom Devereaux)
+- Material and condensed matter science (Harold Hwang)

-- X-ray science, including ultrafast science and advanced X-ray instrumentation, at LCLS (Mike Dunne) and SSRL (Kelly Gaffney)
+- X-ray science, including ultrafast science and advanced X-ray instrumentation, at LCLS (Mike Dunne) and SSRL (Paul McIntyre)

 Applicants are encouraged to contact the indicated program leads to find out more details about the individual SLAC research activities and the context for developing their proposed research plan as a Panofsky Fellow.

 Fellowship appointments are awarded by the SLAC Director following a lab-wide selection process.
-Candidates should be early in their career but have demonstrated experience at the postdoctoral level and be widely recognized as having potential for exceptional scholarship, breadth, innovation, and leadership.
+Candidates should be early in their career but have demonstrated significant experience at the postdoctoral level and be widely recognized as having potential for exceptional scholarship, breadth, innovation, and leadership.
 The appointment carries a five-year term at SLAC National Accelerator Laboratory, with salary and benefits commensurate with the experience of the candidate and generous research support including funding for a postdoctoral researcher.
-Since the Fellowship's inception in 1989, Panofsky Fellows have gone on to play important roles in their fields as members of the Faculty and Staff of prominent institutions and are eligible for continuing appointment at SLAC National Accelerator Laboratory.
+Since the Fellowship's inception in 1989, Panofsky Fellows have gone on to play important roles in their fields as members of the Faculty and Staff at SLAC National Accelerator Laboratory or other prominent research institutions.